Editing

 Most editors feature the following buttons:

-- Paste: Paste from the clipboard to the editor.
-The data on the clipboard will be placed at the current transport position (that's where the needle is).
+- PASTE: Pastes from the clipboard into the editor.
+The data on the clipboard will be placed at the current transport position (where the needle is).

-- Cut: Copies the selected part to the clipboard and then deletes the selected part.
+- Cut: Copies the selected part to the clipboard and then deletes it.

-- Repeat: Repeats the selected part a number of times.
+- Repeat: Repeats the selected part a specified number of times.

 All editors have a popup menu with these options: